 - After substantial changes in a table’s data types

-In general, shrinking a SQL Server database is most effectively used to downsize a database file size after operations that have resulted with very large amount of unused space; such are DROP and TRUNCATE table operations.
+In general, shrinking a SQL Server database is most effectively used to downsize a database file size after operations that have resulted in a very large amount of unused space; such is DROP and TRUNCATE table operations.

 How to check the current size of database files